 In addition to the ongoing 'e-safety' that is embedded into the DNA of our curriculum, we regularly hold our own parent event to discuss use of technology, teaching our children safe online behaviours, where to go for assistance and common concerns parents have regarding online use.

-We have had brilliant discussions and shared the following resources and websites:
+We have had brilliant discussions in parent forums and shared the following resources and websites:

 Adblockplus is an add-on for any browser.
 This can help prevent inappropriate adverts popping up whilst your child's uses a device.
 You can download online https://adblockplus.org/